 - Do you want a full refund?

-While you may want a full refund, you're not always entitled to it if they can fix the problem.
+While you may want a full refund, you're not always entitled to it the problem can be fixed.
 Having said that, sometimes it's just easier for them to pay up to have the problem solved.

 - Do you want compensation and, if so, what kind?